Patrick Heuzenroeder: 2024

 In 2024, it was announced that Heuzenroeder would join the grid for the 2024 GB3 Championship, joining reigning champions JHR Developments.
 He managed to finish 12th in the drivers' standings, with a best result of third at the reverse grid race in round 5 at Circuit Zandvoort.

+2025

+During pre-season, Heuzenroeder competed in the Formula Regional Oceania Championship with mtec Motorsport.

+Heuzenroeder remained in GB3 for 2025, switching to Xcel Motorsport.

+2026

+At the start of the year, Heuzenroeder competed in the Eurocup-3 winter series with Campos Racing.

+For his main campaign, Heuzenroeder moved to Eurocup-3 with Campos.

+FIA Formula 3 (2026)

+At the start of 2026, Heuzenroeder deputised for an injured Ernesto Rivera at Campos Racing during Barcelona pre-season testing.
+He would continue to replace Rivera for the season-opening Australia round.

 Personal life

 Heuzenroeder is mentored by Le Mans winner and former Formula One driver David Brabham.